 books, movies, shows, music, games, and whatever tickles my fancy

-music artists: will wood, red hot chili peppers, the crane wives
+music artists: will wood, red hot chili peppers, the crane wives, bear ghost, jhariah, mustard service

 (spoilers ahead!!!!!!!)